regoclint/prac/Notes.md

                                Only User then login api will not get rate limited
  - Similar to hit counter, but differences are -
     Hit counter is not per user so one Q is fine
-    It has 2 operations, getHits() is not a synchronous low latency response
+    It has 2 operations, getHits() is not a multi-threaded low latency response

 Dropbox https://www.youtube.com/watch?v=U0xTu6E2CT8
  - Flow- Client -> EBS storage